Menu Top

 Answer:

-We need to divide the polynomial $p(x) = 3x^3 + x^2 + 2x + 5$ by the polynomial $g(x) = 1 + 2x + x^2$.
+The quotient and remainder when $p(x) = 3x^3 + x^2 + 2x + 5$ is divided by $g(x) = 1 + 2x + x^2$.

-First, arrange the divisor in descending powers of $x$: $g(x) = x^2 + 2x + 1$.
+Divisor: $g(x) = x^2 + 2x + 1$

-We perform the polynomial long division:
+Now, we perform the long division:

-$$ \begin{array}{r} 3x - 5\phantom{)} \\ x^2+2x+1{\overline{\smash{\big)}\,3x^3+x^2+2x+5\phantom{)}}} \\ \underline{-~\phantom{()}(3x^3+6x^2+3x)\phantom{)}} \\ -5x^2-x+5\phantom{)} \\ \underline{-~\phantom{()}(-5x^2-10x-5)} \\ 9x+10\phantom{)} \end{array} $$
+$\begin{array}{r} 3x - 5\phantom{)} \\ x^2+2x+1{\overline{\smash{\big)}\,3x^3+x^2+2x+5\phantom{)}}} \\ \underline{-~\phantom{()}(3x^3+6x^2+3x)\phantom{)}} \\ -5x^2-x+5\phantom{)} \\ \underline{-~\phantom{()}(-5x^2-10x-5)} \\ 9x+10\phantom{)} \end{array} $

-Quotient, $q(x) = 3x - 5$
+The quotient is $q(x) = 3x - 5$.

-Remainder, $r(x) = 9x + 10$}
+The remainder is $r(x) = 9x + 10$.

 Example 8.
 Divide 3x2 – x3 – 3x + 5 by x – 1 – x2 , and verify the division algorithm.